Thevi1/Thevi.github.io/content/posts/route-server.md

 ## NOT Forward Traffic

-Route Server also not forward traffic but only export and import prefix from member to other member and I alredy explain in [Flow Route Server Import And Export Prefix](#flow-route-server-import-and-export-prefix)
+Route Server also not forward traffic but only export and import prefix from member to other member and I already explain in [Flow Route Server Import And Export Prefix](#flow-route-server-import-and-export-prefix)

 Lets prove it